coecms/coecms.github.io/_posts/2018-10-26 Setting up NetCDF file attributes.md

 The `history` attribute need not be added by you.
 Software utilities like cdo and nco will do that for you.
 Sometimes this field can become quite detailed (e.g. this file was added, this file was removed, etc).
 You want to make sure that it remains relevant and to the point, detailing which transformations were done on the data, for example.

-The `source` attribute is there to provide a high-level description of where you obtained your data.
+The `source` attribute is there to provide a high-level description of how you generated your data.

 What should normally happen is that you would provide the highly recommended global attributes when you first create the file and add more recommended fields gradually as you refine your file or seek to publish.